renebarto/baremetal/doc/tutorials/01-setting-up-for-development.md

 ##### Windows {#TUTORIAL_01_SETTING_UP_FOR_DEVELOPMENT_DEPLOYMENT_MECHANISM_RUNNING_IN_QEMU_INSTALLING_QEMU_WINDOWS}

-There are specific builds of QEMU provided by Stephan Weil, which can be downloaded [here](https://qemu.weilnetz.de/w64/) The latest version at the moment of writing this document is [8.2.0](https://qemu.weilnetz.de/w64/qemu-w64-setup-20231224.exe).
+There are specific Windows builds of QEMU provided by Stephan Weil, which can be downloaded [here](https://qemu.weilnetz.de/w64/2024/)
+The latest version at the moment of writing this document is [9.0.50](https://qemu.weilnetz.de/w64/2024/qemu-w64-setup-20240720.exe).

 Simply run the executable, which will install QEMU.